-These having, with most admirable concent and melody, nymphæ and finished this song, I no more wondred at Ulisses for stopping the ears of his companions; I seemed to myself the most unhappy man alive that Nature had not made me too so trim a creature.
-But the Virgin soon dispatched them, and commanded to set sail; wherefore the nymphs, having been presented with a long red scarff for a gratuity, dispersed themselves in the sea.
+These having, with most admirable concent and melody, finished this song, I no more wondred at Ulisses for stopping the ears of his companions; I seemed to myself the most unhappy man alive that

+Nature had not made me too so trim a creature.
+But the Virgin soon dispatched The nymphs rewarded them, and commanded to set sail; wherefore the nymphs, having been presented with a long red scarf for a gratuity, dispersed themselves in the sea.
 I was at this time sensible that Cupid began to work with me too, which tended little to my credit; but as my giddiness is likely to be nothing beneficial to the reader, I am resolved to let it rest.
 This was the wound that in the first book I received on my head in a dream.
 Let every one take warning by me of loitering about Venus' bed, for Cupid can by no means brook it.
-After some hours, we came within ken of the Tower of

-Olympus; wherefore the Virgin commanded by the discharge of some pieces to give signal of our approach, and immediately we espyed a great white flag thrust out, and a small gilded pinnace sent forth to meet us, wherein was a very antient man, the Warder of the Tower, with certain Custos guards in white, by whom we were friendly received, and conducted to the Tower, which was situated upon an island exactly square,1 and invironed with a wall so firm and structura thick that I counted two hundred and sixty paces over.
-Dies.
+After some hours, we came within ken of the Tower of Olympus; wherefore the Virgin commanded by the discharge of some pieces to give signal of our approach, and immediately we espyed a great white flag thrust out, and a small gilded pinnace sent forth to meet us, wherein was a very antient man, the Warder of the Tower, with certain guards in white, by whom we were friendly received, and conducted to the Tower, which was situated upon an island exactly square,[1] and invironed with a wall so firm and thick that I counted two hundred and sixty paces over.
 On the other side was a fine meadow with certain little gardens, in which grew strange, and to me unknown fruits.
 There was an inner wall about the Tower which itself was as if seven round towers had been built one by another, yet the middlemost was somewhat higher, and within they all entered one into another.
 Being come to the gates of the Tower, we were led a little aside on the wall, that so the coffins might be brought in without our notice, but of this the rest knew nothing.
 We were conducted into the 1.
 Conclave.
-Tower at the very bottom, which was an excellently painted laboratory, where we were fain to beat and wash Labores hospitum. plants, precious stones, and all sorts of things, extract their juice and essence, put up the same in glasses, and deliver them to be laid up.
-Our Virgin was so busie with us, and so full of directions, that she knew not how to give us employment enough, so that in this 'island we were meer drudges till we had atchieved all that was necessary for restoring the beheaded bodies.
-Meantime, as I afterwards learned, three Virgins were in the first apartment Virginum. washing the corps with diligence.
-Having at length almost done our preparation, some broath, with a little
+Tower at the very bottom, which was an excellently painted laboratory, where we were fain to beat and wash plants, precious stones, and all sorts of things, extract their juice and essence, put up the same in glasses, and deliver them to be laid up.
+Our Virgin was so busie with us, and so full of directions, that she knew not how to give us employment enough, so that in this island we were meer drudges till we had atchieved all that was necessary for restoring the beheaded